Flood Warning issued for Daviess, Livingston by NWS - News Break

 Flood Warning issued for Daviess, Livingston by NWS

-Effective: 2021-06-26 14:40:00 CDT Expires: 2021-06-27 21:24:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-06-26 00:44:00 CDT Expires: 2021-06-27 16:11:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 This product along with additional weather and stream information is available at www.weather.gov/kc/.
-Target Area: Daviess; Livingston The Flood Warning is extended for the following rivers in Missouri Grand River near Sumner affecting Linn MO, Chariton, Livingston and Carroll Counties.
-The Flood Warning continues for the following rivers in Missouri Grand River near Gallatin affecting Daviess and Livingston Counties.
-Grand River near Brunswick affecting Chariton and Carroll Counties.
-Grand River near Chillicothe affecting Linn MO and Livingston Counties.
-The Flood Warning is now in effect until late tomorrow evening The Flood Warning continues for the Grand River near Gallatin. * Until late tomorrow evening. * At 1:45 PM CDT Saturday the stage was 27.5 feet. * Flood stage is 26.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall below flood stage late this evening and continue falling to 3.3 feet early Thursday afternoon. * Impact...At 26.0 feet, Low-lying woodlands and farmland along the river flood.
-Fld Obs Forecasts Location Stg Stg Day/Time Sat Sun Mon 7pm 7pm 7pm Grand River Gallatin 26.0 27.5 Sat 1pm 26.8 11.6 7.1alerts.weather.gov
+Target Area: Daviess; Livingston The Flood Warning is extended for the following rivers in Missouri Grand River near Gallatin affecting Daviess and Livingston Counties.
+The Flood Warning is now in effect until tomorrow afternoon The Flood Warning continues for the Grand River near Gallatin. * Until tomorrow afternoon. * At 11:45 PM CDT Friday the stage was 26.8 feet. * Flood stage is 26.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to rise to a crest of 27.4 feet this morning.
+It will then fall below flood stage late this afternoon. * Impact...At 26.0 feet, Low-lying woodlands and farmland along the river flood.
+Fld Obs Forecasts Location Stg Stg Day/Time Sat Sun Mon 1am 1am 1am Grand River Gallatin 26.0 26.8 Fri 11pm 26.9 21.5 9.5alerts.weather.gov